daniperil/daniperil/README.md

 About me 🫀 ... read at your own discretion :warning::warning::warning:

 *** I work as a Systems Engineer.
-I focus on developing algorithms 🍊 and crytographic functions ㊙️
+I focus on the creation of process models for systems 🌐, algorithms development 🍊 and crytographic functions ㊙️

 *** Hobbies: - Bodybuilding :muscle:, Modern languages :symbols: and Modelling 🦺